Temples to Visit when in Java: Prambanan and Borobudur

 Prambanan — is a whole temple complex, that consists of 224 oldest Buddhist and Hindu temples, situated 18 km from Yogyakarta.
 It’s the biggest Hindu temple in Indonesia, and the second-largest in the Southern Asia.
 The compound has been built more than 1000 years ago.
 However, the exact date of this magnificent temple is still can’t be determined for umberless years.
 Most likely that it was in the end of the IX century — the beginning of the X century by by two different kingdoms, each with their own religion, as a place, where both of them can pray.
 It is dedicated to three indian Gods — Shiva, Vishnu and Brahma.

-Majority of temples in Prambanan complex has became ruins due to earthquake and volcano eruption.
-But in first half of XX century spires of the sanctuary have been restored by Dutch scientists.
+Majority of temples in the Prambanan complex has become ruins due to earthquake and volcano eruption.
+But in the first half of the XX century, spires of the sanctuary have been restored by Dutch scientists.

-The compound is built on square plan.
+The compound is built on a square plan.
 It has four tiers, surrounded by four walls with four gates.
-This magical number is assumed to be related with the number of indonesian castes at that time.
-The biggest temple in Prambanan, which is situated in the center, is 47 metre high.
-All sculptures relief is decorated in theme of traditional ancient Hindu „Ramayana” epic.
+This magical number is assumed to be related to the number of Indonesian castes at that time.
+The most significant temple in Prambanan, which is situated in the center, is 47 meters high.
+All sculptures relief is decorated in the theme of traditional ancient Hindu „Ramayana” epic.

-Like every temple, Prambanan has its own fascinating legend.
-According to it, one handsome prince has been in love with a beautiful princess and came to woo her one day.
+Like every temple, Prambanan has its fascinating legend.
+One handsome prince has been in love with a beautiful princess and came to woo her one day.
 She promised to reciprocate his feelings only if he carves 1000 sculptures out of temple stone walls in one night.
 The prince excitedly began right away and made 999.
-Seen that, princess decided to speed up the sunrise and burned up a huge fire, kind of trying to simulate daylight.
+He has seen that the princess decided to speed up the sunrise and burned up a massive fire, trying to simulate daylight.
 The prince found out this cunning plan and cursed her.
 They say that this petrified princess became the thousandth sculpture in Prambanan.

 Borobudur — World’s Biggest Buddhist Temple

 Borobudur — is an ancient Indian Buddhist multi-tier hemispherical construction.
-Architectural dome- or bell-shaped monuments are also called „stupa”.
-A word ‚Borobudur’ is translated from Sanskrit as a „Buddhist temple on the mountain” or according to another version „the temple of thousand Buddhas”.
+Architectural dome- or bell-shaped monuments are also called „stupa.”
+The word ‚Borobudur’ is translated from Sanskrit as a „Buddhist temple on the mountain” or according to another version „the temple of thousand Buddhas.”

 Dutch artist named Nieuwenkamp developed a hypothesis that Borobudur represents the floating lotus flower and probably must be situated on the lake.
-Further geological studies proved that there actually has been a lake in 11th-14th centuries.
-But it’s still not clean whether it was drained for constructions or it happened as a result of natural catastrophe.
+Further geological studies proved that there had been a lake in the 11th-14th centuries.
+But it’s still unclear whether it was drained for constructions or happened as a result of natural catastrophe.

 The complex consists of 8 tiers, decorated with more than 2000 bas reliefs and 504 Buddha statues.
-All of them are installed in a certain Buddha pose.
-Some of them are meditating, another ones promising to make all our wishes come true, reminding believers to continue the path to the Path of salvation and persuade in veracity of their teachings.
+All of them are installed in a specific Buddha pose.
+Some of them are meditating.
+Another one is promising to make all our wishes come true, reminding believers to continue the path to the path of salvation and persuade in the integrity of their teachings.

-Majority call Borobudur the Eighth Wonder of the World and it’s still a pilgrimage and prayers spot.
-Pilgrims follows a path around the monument 8 times clockwise on the each tier.
-It is said, that touching to the each Buddha on the highest tier brings happiness.
+The majority call Borobudur the Eighth Wonder of the World, and it’s still a pilgrimage and prayer spot.
+Pilgrims follow a path around the monument eight times clockwise on each tier.
+It is said that touching each Buddha on the highest level brings happiness.

-Java temple compounds are not only historical, but a spiritually enriching places, where you get to take in another religion and also admire the mighty construction, which were built in times not technologically prepared for.
-If you are on Bali - you should definitely visit Java and go to these shrines from Yogyakarta.
-It’s absolutely worth it.
+Java temple compounds are not only historical but also spiritually enriching, where you get to take in another religion and admire the mighty construction built-in times not technologically prepared for.
+If you are on Bali - you should visit Java and go to these shrines from Yogyakarta.
+It’s worth it.